Site Title Image

 Faithless You cannot benefit from shrines, but you receive one additional perk point.

-Foolhardy Your armor is 25% more effective when you are not wearing a helmet.
+Foolhardy Your armor is more effective when you are not wearing a helmet.

-Gifted You receive 10% extra experience.
+Gifted You do not benefit from your class’s starting skills, but you receive 10% extra experience.

 Hoarder Your Carry Weight is increased by 100, but your selling prices are reduced by 20%.